-Pursuant to Chapter 44 of Title 18, United States Code, § 926C, the 'Law Enforcement Officer Safety Act of 2004', and notwithstanding any other provision of the laws of the State of Colorado or any political subdivision thereof, an individual who is a qualified retired law enforcement officer, who is carrying the identification required and has met the firearms qualification requirements may carry a concealed firearm.
+Pursuant to Chapter 44 of Title 18, United States Code, § 926C, the "Law Enforcement Officer Safety Act Improvement Act of 2010", and notwithstanding any other provision of the laws of the State of Colorado or any political subdivision thereof, an individual who is a qualified retired law enforcement officer who is carrying the identification required may carry a concealed firearm.

-- a.
-Retirees from another agency - (I) Colorado Concealed Weapons Permit. - (A) Nothing in this rule will prohibit a retired law enforcement officer from seeking and obtaining a concealed weapons permit pursuant to Title 18, Article 12, Section 2, C.R.S. - (II) Federal Eligibility Requirements for Retired Law Enforcement Officers. - (A) It will be the responsibility of the retired peace officer to determine if he/she meets the criteria of being a "qualified retired law enforcement officer."
-As used in this rule, the term "qualified retired law enforcement officer" means an individual who: - (1) Retired in good standing from service with a public agency as a law enforcement officer, other than for reasons of mental instability; and - (2) Before such retirement, was authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for any violation of law and had statutory powers of arrest: - (a) Before such retirement was regularly employed as a law enforcement officer for an aggregate of 15 years or more; or - (b) Retired from service with such agency after completing any applicable probationary period of such service, due to a service-connected disability as determined by such agency; and - (3) Has a non-forfeitable right to benefits under the retirement plan of the agency; and
+I. Colorado Concealed Weapons Permit.

+(A) Nothing in this rule will prohibit a retired law enforcement officer from seeking and obtaining a concealed weapons permit pursuant to Title 18, Article 12, Section 2, C.R.S.

+II.
+Federal Eligibility Requirements for qualified Retired Law Enforcement Officers.

+- (A) It will be the responsibility of the retired peace officer to determine if he/she meets the criteria of being a "qualified retired law enforcement officer."
+As used in this rule, the term "qualified retired law enforcement officer" means an individual who: - (1) Separated in good standing from service with a public agency as a law enforcement officer; and - (2) Before such separation, was authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for any violation of law and had statutory powers of arrest; and - (3) (a) Before such separation served as a law enforcement officer for an aggregate of 10 years or more; or - (b) Separated from service with such agency after completing any applicable probationary period of such service, due to a service-connected disability as determined by such agency; and - (4) During the most recent 12-month period has met, at the expense of the individual, the standards for qualification in firearms training for active law enforcement officers, as determined by; - (a) The former agency of the individual; or - (b) A law enforcement agency within the state in which the individual resides; or